BlueLightCamp/ukblc13/README.md

 There will be an introductory session about the hackathon at the BlueLightCamp Unconference.
 It may be that people start to form teams and get started on Saturday night.

 #### Sunday, April 28th at 09:30
 The hackathon officially begins!
 An introductory session will explain the day and help those who wish to form groups to work through the day to get started and pick a challenge to work on.
+People who have suggested ideas are invited to pitch them to the group

 #### Sunday Daytime
 Teams work through the day, creating hacks which use open data for their selected challenge.
 Experts from our sponsors are on-site to provide troubleshooting and coaching throughout the day.
 Lunch is provided.